 He received his Ph.D. from the University of Stirling, Scotland, in 2015, with a dissertation that was supported by various organizations and institutions in Britain and the United States, including the New York State Archives, Harvard University, the Huntington Library, and the David Library of the American Revolution, among others.

 Dr. Minty is also a contributing writer to The Junto: A Group Blog on Early American History and is a member of the advisory board that oversees the Loyalist Collection at the Harriet Irving Library at the University of New Brunswick.

 Dr. Minty has also delivered presentations at academic conferences across Britain, the United States, and Canada.
 He has been a guest on BBC radio programs and multiple podcasts and he has curated and contributed to temporary exhibitions at the National Library of Scotland, the New-York Historical Society, and the Massachusetts Historical Society.
 He has also designed “pop-up” exhibitions on the Adams family at the Massachusetts Historical Society.

-As well as at The New School, Dr. Minty has taught undergraduate and graduate students at Eugene Lang College at The New School, the University of Edinburgh, the University of Glasgow, and the University of Stirling.
+Dr. Minty has taught undergraduate and graduate students at Eugene Lang College at The New School, the University of Edinburgh, the University of Glasgow, and the University of Stirling.
 He has also delivered workshops at the National Library of Scotland, the New-York Historical Society, and the Massachusetts Historical Society.